gnolang/gno/docs/concepts/portal-loop.md

                     +----------------------------------+
 ```

-Specifically, Portal Loop behaves like a normal network until there is a detected
+Specifically, Portal Loop behaves like a normal network until a change is detected
 change in the `master` branch in the Gno monorepo.
 At this point, Portal Loop
 archives on-chain data using the [tx-archive](https://github.com/gnolang/tx-archive)
 tool, saving all transactions that happened on it thus far.